cha-kos/InfiPx/docs/README.md

 # InfiPx

 ## Minimum Viable Product
-Infipx is a web application inspired by Instagram build using Ruby on Rails and React/Redux.
+InfiPx is a web application inspired by Instagram build using Ruby on Rails and React/Redux.
 The goal of this app is to satisfy the following functionality with flawless navigation, plenty of seeds and the most beautiful CSS styling:

 - [ ] Hosting on Heroku
 - [ ] Account creation, login, and demo functionality